staghouse/windfish-app/COMMANDS.md

 Vanilla commands for Twitch chat integration.

-In this beta phase commands are still new and only trigger events of the sprite container, not the sprites themselves.
-So for sprite that have multiple states, like the trade sequence, mushroom, items with quantity like shells and leaves all have to be trigger in progression order.

 | Sprite              | Commands                                        |
 | ------------------- | ----------------------------------------------- |
 | **Items Row 1**     |                                                 |